Generalised M\"obius Categories and Convolution Kleene Algebras: Convolution Conway semirings

 \section{Convolution Conway semirings}

-In this final technical section we extend the convolution algebra construction for Möbius catoids and Kleene algebras in \cref{s:convolution-kas} to Conway semirings; see \cref{s:conv-algs} for their axioms.
-Conway semirings are standard in language theory, in the context of weighted automata and formal power series~\cite{DrosteK09}, and have been widely studied in the literature for several decades.
-Bloom and Ésik have shown that convolution algebras from a monoid to a Conway semiring form a semiring~\cite{BloomE93}.
+In this section we extend the convolution algebra construction for from Kleene algebras in \autoref{s:convolution-kas} to Conway semirings; see \autoref{s:conv-algs} for their axioms.
+These are standard in language theory, in the context of weighted automata and formal power series~\cite{DrosteK09}.
+They have been widely studied in the literature for several decades.
+Bloom and Ésik have shown that convolution algebras from a monoid to a Conway semiring form a Conway semiring~\cite{BloomE93}.
 A generalisation to Möbius catoids and categories seems worthwhile.

-\begin{theorem} If $C$ is a Möbius catoid and $S$ a Conway semiring, then $S^C$ can be equipped with a Conway semiring structure with star defined as in \eqref{eq:star}. \end{theorem}
+\begin{thm} If $C$ is a Möbius catoid and $S$ a Conway semiring, then $S^C$ can be equipped with a Conway semiring structure with star defined as in \eqref{eq:star}. \end{thm}

-\begin{proof} \Cref{thm:semiring} implies that $S^C$ forms a dioid.
+\begin{proof} \autoref{thm:semiring} implies that $S^C$ forms a dioid.
 We need to check the star axioms

-The left star unfold axiom $\id_0 + f \ast f^\ast = f^\ast$ follows immediately from the proof of of this axiom in \cref{thm:main-theorem}, noting that idempotency of addition is not used.
+The left star unfold axiom $\id_0 + f \ast f^\ast = f^\ast$ follows immediately from the proof of of this axiom in \autoref{thm:main-theorem}, noting that idempotency of addition is not used.

-The proof right star unfold axiom $\id_0+ f^\ast \ast f= f^\ast$ is similar, using \cref{lem:starswap} instead of the definition of the star to unfold $f^\ast$.
+The proof right star unfold axiom $\id_0+ f^\ast \ast f= f^\ast$ is similar, using \autoref{lem:starswap} instead of the definition of the star to unfold $f^\ast$.